 By Cleve C. Barkley

 Technical Sergeant Clyde Dugan flattened as another string of mortar shells ravaged the barren field.
 Pristine snow vomited fire and steel as chunks of frozen earth rocketed skyward then plunged to pelt his shoulders or clatter loudly on his helmet.
 Elsewhere someone screamed.
+It was December 13, 1944.
+This was the battle of Wahlerscheid Crossroads, Germany.

 At the same time, a stream of neon tracers flashed overhead as machine-gun bullets sparked and rattled through the tangle of snagging wire in which he lay.
 Pausing briefly, Dugan summoned his courage then once again inched forward, wriggling beneath the sharp-tined obstacle as he led his squad toward the source of the terrifying tracers—a row of pillboxes that dominated the snowy plain.

 After penetrating 40 yards of prickly wire, Dugan bellied into a narrow, mud-slicked trench.
 His squad, now reduced to eight, tumbled in behind him.
 Of the entire 9th Infantry Regiment, Dugan’s small command was the only one that even came close to reaching the enemy’s fortifications.
 The others, three full battalions, remained stalled 100 yards to the rear where they bled white amid the impeding wire.
-It was December 13, 1944.
-The place was Wahlerscheid Crossroads, Germany.

 Taking the Dams Across the Roer